IRLL/HierarchyCraftBenchmark/README.md

 1. HRL agents performs that FRL on some hierarchical tasks.
 2. Agents performance on a task is correlated to the either the learning or total complexity of given hierarchical behavior explanations (HBE) of the task as defined in the [HBE graphs](https://github.com/IRLL/options_graphs) framework.
+3. The performance of an agent on a new task can be predicted using the correlation between performance and total or learning complexity on previous tasks.
-3. The difference of performance between HRL and FRL agents on a new task can be predicted using the difference of correlation between total and learning complexity for each agent on previous tasks.
+4. The difference of performance between HRL and FRL agents on a new task can be predicted using the difference of correlation between total and learning complexity for each agent on previous tasks.